 Primark is a chain store that sells no-brand clothes for affordable prices.
 You can walk away with a bag full of colorful new articles, without your wallet getting proportionally thinner.
 The prices are just nutty but at the same time the quality is pretty good.

-For the upscale shopaholics among you: Don’t miss Oxford Street, the city’s main shopping area.
+For the upscale shopaholics among you: Don’t miss Oxford Street, the city’s main shopping area and one of the most famous streets in London.
 It’s lined with shops, most of them mid- to high range.
 You’ll find enormous stores of the casual chains like H&M and Zara.

 Home Décor Paradise